 Mariwala Health Initiative (MHI) is a mental health advocacy and funding agency which aims at making mental health accessible to marginalised groups in India.
 Their motivation is to create a “big picture of mental health”, away from narrow medicalised views, and towards “more inclusive, holistic, and empathetic practices”.

 Its director is Raj Mariwala, board advisor for BluePrint Group – a global joint advocacy and learning coalition on mental health, as well as for Lancet Commission on Stigma and Discrimination.
-Moreover, he is a board member of Parcham – a nonprofit serving adolescent girls through sports.
+Moreover, she is a board member of Parcham – a nonprofit serving adolescent girls through sports.

 What was the journey like that led you to working on this initiative?